Retirement Social Security

 If you're looking for affordable Grand Canyon State cities where you can maximize your retirement savings, keep reading.
 We have put together a list of 10 cities where seniors relying largely on Social Security benefits — an amount that averaged $1,907 per month as of January 2024 — can make ends meet while enjoying a stress-free retirement.

-Over 50 and love traveling?
-Join AARP today — because if you’re not a member, you could be missing out on huge travel perks.
-When you start your membership today, you can get discounts on hotels and resorts, airfare, cruises, car rentals, and more.
+Over 50?
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 Yuma

-Average rent: $943 per month
+Average rent: $961 per month

-Median home sale price: $310,050
+Median home sale price: $320,000

-Thanks to the Wild West classic 3:10 to Yuma, this small city in Arizona's southwest corner has a reputation as a sunny high desert town.
+Thanks to the Wild West classic 3:10 to Yuma, this small city in Arizona's southwest corner has a reputation as a sunny, high desert town.

 But along with beautiful desert landscapes, Yuma's location along the Colorado River means it's also a great spot for anyone who loves gorgeous riverside views.
-Residents can also enjoy low-impact, low-cost activities like kayaking, swimming, and fishing — activities which are accessible year-round thanks to Yuma's sunny weather.
+Residents can also enjoy low-impact, low-cost activities like kayaking, swimming, and fishing — activities that are accessible year-round thanks to Yuma's sunny weather.

 Tucson

-Average rent: $1,012 per month
+Average rent: $1,000 per month

 Median home sale price: $325,000